 Read More: Best Time Loop Movies of All Time

 13. Keith (2008)

 While the movie doesn’t throw things out in the open, ‘Keith’ mostly is the telltale of unaccomplished love along with endings without a proper closure.
 ‘Keith’ also reminds me of David Fincher movies, well sorta, but lesser complicated and intense.
-Two high-school seniors, Natalie and Keith rendezvous at one of their classes, wherein Natalie falls for Keith, despite having some speck of doubt about a secret that lies within him.
-The story progresses with Natalie’s quest to find about Keith’s secret, with Keith’s unconvincingly conniving attitude towards telling Natalie about his illness (or rather medication), followed by him falling for her as well.
-Though not an out-and-out a terminal illness film explicitly, ‘Keith’ does pack a punch and leaves us guessing.
+Two high-school seniors, Natalie and Keith, rendezvous at one of their classes, wherein Natalie falls for Keith, despite having some speck of doubt about a secret that lies within him.
+The story progresses with Natalie’s quest to find out Keith’s secret.
+Keith’s unconvincingly conniving attitude towards telling Natalie about his illness (or rather medication) is followed by him falling for her.
+Though not an out-and-out terminal illness film, ‘Keith’ does pack a punch and leaves us guessing.

 Read More: Best Hood Movies of All Time

 ‘Life As A House’ ups the game a little bit (as in trying to be more tear-jerking by causing empathy).
 A teenage boy Sam, who’s taken refuge at his separated father George’s place, refuses to give in to the latter’s demands for money in exchange for work.
 While George tries to hide his terminal sickness throughout, both Sam and George’s separated wife Robin start showing their likeness for George, but all in vain.
 Sam’s transformation from a drug monger to accomplishing his father’s dream of building the dream house is what the movie’s all about.
 ‘Life As A House’ ends with Sam donating the constructed house to one of his grandparents’ homeless victims of oppression, post his father’s death.